aidasalova/blog/content/about/_index.md

 I would define myself as learner and doer.

-I have worked for several years driving product creation and value maximization as well as managing talented teams.
+I am passionate about creating amazing products, intuitive user journeys and clean processes driven by quantitative and qualitative analysis, research methodologies and pragmatic approach.

+I am also a firm believer in self-organizing teams, in building trustful relationships and designing opportunities for collaboration and decision-making.

 I hold a degree in Psychology and an MBA.

-I am passionate about creating clean processes, intuitive user journeys and value-bringing products driven by quantitative and qualitative analysis, research methodologies and pragmatic approach.

-I am also a firm believer in self-organizing teams, in building trustful relationships and designing opportunities for collaboration and decision-making

 Born and raised in Kazakhstan, I've lived in sunny Barcelona for over a decade.
 I love beach and mountain walks and am an amateur piano-player.